-Congress would establish a Conservation Opportunity Area (COA), consisting of identified private lands outside of the proposed boundary, consisting of Land Units A, C, D, E and G (dark-gray shading).
+Congress would establish a Conservation Opportunity Area (COA), which would include identified private lands outside of the proposed boundary, consisting of Land Units A, C, D, E and G (dark-gray shading).
 The COA will offer opportunities to work in partnership with landowners to conserve resources and enhance recreational opportunities.